 Richard has published numerous articles, including Four Practical Rules for Winning Complex Litigation, Preparing Senior Officers to Testify, Lessons from a Life in the Law, and How to Become a Trusted Advisor.
 He is the editor and principal author of Litigating Complex Cases: From the Inside Out.

 Since 2017, Richard has devoted his professional time to the representation of pro bono clients, and other litigation and public service work.
 He has helped victims of human trafficking vacate criminal convictions that resulted from their having been trafficked, and in some cases to avoid deportation as a consequence of those convictions.
 Richard serves as co-chair of the Incarcerated Gender Violence Survivors Initiative, and has assisted women gain parole after serving long sentences for committing crimes against abusers.
 He was also a member of the team that successfully obtained parole for Clifford Hampton, who served more than 61 years at Louisiana’s notorious Angola prison.
 Richard was recently trial counsel on the Weil team that successfully represented a victim of domestic violence who fled from Morocco with her 4-year-old daughter in a federal proceeding brought by her husband under the Hague Convention seeking to force the child’s return to Morocco.
 The court denied the husband’s petition in a 96-page opinion.

-Richard is Co-Chair of the Board of Directors of Graham Windham, the oldest non-sectarian child welfare agency in the U.S., and has served as a coach and facilitator for senior leaders of nonprofits.
+Richard is Co-Chair of the Board of Directors for Graham Windham, which began as the first non-sectarian orphanage in the U.S. and is now a leading innovator in providing support for New York City children and families.
 He has previously served in leadership roles in numerous public service organizations, including as President of the Federal Bar Foundation; Director of the Legal Aid Society; Trustee of the Federal Bar Council and Chair of the Council’s Second Circuit Courts and Public Service Committees; Trustee and Counsel to the Board of the American Red Cross of Greater New York; and Chair of the Board of Volunteer Lawyers for the Arts.
 He also serves as a coach and facilitator for senior leaders of non-profits.